samuelmurail/gromacs_py/README.rst

 Tutorial
 ---------------------------------------

-Here is an example of a short simulation of the SH3 domain of phsopholipase Cγ1.
+Here is an example of a short simulation of the SH3 domain of phospholipase Cγ1.
 Seven successive steps are used:

 1. Topologie creation using ``create_top.py``.